- 1 Tax Statute of Limitations

 Tax Fraud Statute of Limitations

-It is important to note that’s the “Never-Ending” Fraud statute refers to civil tax fraud, not criminal tax matters.
+It is important to note that the “never-ending” fraud statute refers to civil tax fraud, not criminal tax matters.

-Unlike Civil Tax Fraud, with Criminal Tax Fraud/Evasion, the Government must prove its case beyond a reasonable doubt.
+Unlike Civil Tax Fraud, with Criminal Tax Fraud/Evasion, the Government must prove the case beyond a reasonable doubt.

 When Does the 6-Year Criminal Fraud Statute Commence?

-When that six year statute actually commences or terminates is often an argument to be made in court, depending on the facts and circumstances of the particular situation.
+When the six year statute actually commences or terminates is often an argument to be made in court, depending on the facts and circumstances of the particular situation (namely, when was the fraud first alleged or detected).

 **It is important to remember that even though Fraud and Evasion are used interchangeably, Evasion is criminal, while Fraud can be civil or criminal.
 The forever statute refers to civil tax fraud and not criminal tax evasion.